ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 |[Subtract](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.SiteData-1.Subtract.html)|Subtracts the given value from every element in current `SiteData` object.|`double`, `decimal`, `float`, `int`, `unint`,`long`, `ulong`, `byte`, `sbyte`, `short`, `ushort`|

 ### Usage Considerations

 1. The `SiteData` object on which the method operates, and the input value provided to the method serve as the two operands in the binary math operation being performed.
 1. All methods can accept either a scalar, an array, or `SiteData` object as an input value.
-1. When the input is a `SiteData` object it must match the same underlying type, `T`, as the `SiteData` object being operated on
+1. When the input is a `SiteData` object it must match the same underlying type, `T`, as the `SiteData` object being operated on.
 1. Both operands must be of identical data types, and that data type must be supported by the desired method.
 1. When the underlying data, `T`, of the `SiteData<T>` object is an array type, if the second operand is:
    1. Also an array type, the second operand must have the same length, dimensions, and underlying type as the array contained within the `SiteData<T>` object.